Fragrance chemicals can trigger allergies, asthma and migraines in many people.

-I've found that most people are reasonable and considerate, and will lessen or stop their use of scents when asked.
+Most people are reasonable and considerate, and will lessen or stop their use of scents when asked.
 They do not want to purposefully cause you medical distress.
 They understand the etiquette of shared space.

-I encourage you to request that others reduce the use of fragranced personal products at gatherings, work and school.
+We encourage you to request that others reduce the use of fragranced personal products at gatherings, work and school.

 See the tab "Encouraging Awareness" above.
 Here's some wording to try: